Who Are The Juggalos And Why Are They Marching In Washington, D.C.?

 3. Are they a political group?

 No, just fans of Insane Clown Posse.
 But back in 2011, the Justice Department's National Gang Intelligence Center decided the Juggalos were a "loosely organized hybrid gang," like the Crips, Bloods and MS-13.
-The annual Gang Threat Assessment report said that they engaged in criminal activity and violence.
+The annual Gang Threat Assessment report said they engaged in criminal activity and violence.

 "Crimes committed by Juggalos are sporadic, disorganized, individualistic, and often involve simple assault, personal drug use and possession, petty theft, and vandalism.
 However, open source reporting suggests that a small number of Juggalos are forming more organized subsets and engaging in more gang-like criminal activity, such as felony assaults, thefts, robberies, and drug sales.
 Social networking websites are a popular conveyance for Juggalo sub-culture to communicate and expand."

 And, there have been at least two instances where Juggalos have been violent.
-Earlier this year a Wisconsin man was sentenced to three-and-a-half years in prison for using a machete to cut off a woman's pinky finger and drinking her blood.
+Earlier this year, a Wisconsin man was sentenced to 3 1/2 years in prison for using a machete to cut off a woman's pinky finger and drinking her blood.
 This was all to honor a Juggalo who had died.
 In 2014, two men tried to carve and burn a tattoo from their housemate's arm because they thought he had disrespected the fan group.

 4. What does Insane Clown Posse think about all of this?